artakhak/JsonQL/docs/_build/html/_sources/index.rst.txt

    - :doc:`./index-rst-files/query-and-convert-json-to-csharp-objects.data-1`

 - Result of query above can be found here: :doc:`./index-rst-files/query-and-convert-json-to-csharp-objects.result`
-- Example classes and JSON files for example can be found `here <https://github.com/artakhak/JsonQL/tree/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsObject/ResultAsNonNullableEmployeesList>`_
+- Example classes and JSON files for this example can be found `here <https://github.com/artakhak/JsonQL/tree/main/JsonQL.Demos/Examples/IQueryManagerExamples/SuccessExamples/ResultAsObject/ResultAsNonNullableEmployeesList>`_

 Example: Query and convert JSON to collection of double values
 --------------------------------------------------------------